ckeditor/ckeditor5/docs/installation/integrations/angular.md

 Fired when the editor crashes.
 Once the editor is crashed, the internal watchdog mechanism restarts the editor and fires the [ready](#ready) event.

 <info-box>
-	Prior to ckeditor5-angular v7.0.1, this event did not include crashes during the editor initialization.
+	Prior to ckeditor5-angular `v7.0.1`, this event was not fired for crashes during the editor initialization.
 </info-box>

 ## Styling